 Stephenson Smart can help take the pressure off families at difficult times with our probate and estate services.

-We are licensed to provide probate services in Norfolk and Cambridgeshire by our regulator ICAEW.
+We are licensed to provide probate services in Norfolk and Cambridgeshire and regulated by ICAEW.
 Claire Melton FCCA TEP is our director who specialises in probate and is a member of The Society of Trust and Estate Practitioners.

 This specialism to provide probate and estate services enables us to give enhanced support to our clients by assisting them with the administration of estates, dealing with the application for Grant of Representation and all aspects of Inheritance tax, without the need to involve a third party.

 Whether you need clarification of probate law, assisted probate services, help or advice, our probate specialists can offer a friendly consultation to establish your needs and how best to move forward with the process.

 Upon the death of someone an executor is appointed to deal with the estate of the deceased in accordance with their wishes.
 The role of the executor can be an onerous one, taking on several responsibilities.
 It can be easier for the family, at this stressful time, to appoint a professional to assist and provide peace of mind by reducing the administrative burden on them.

 - Application for Grant of Representation or Letters of Administration

 - Dealing with the tax position and preparing the tax returns for the period of administration